 « SWIPE »

-Also look for our 160 page annual CGN Arts Guide, your art bible for the year and a companion for the summer and fall magazine.
-The guide features more than 120 arts listings and district maps.
-Look up galleries by specialty, such as photography, new media, glass or sculpture, and navigate the city, suburbs and greater Midwest with our maps.
+Look for our companion 160 page annual CGN Arts Guide, your art bible for the year, since the guide features more than 120 arts listings.
+Look up galleries by specialty, and navigate the city, suburbs and greater Midwest with our maps.
 You'll also find information on area art services and resources.